neuro-symbolic-ai-medicine/neuro-symbolic-ai-medicine.github.io/_pages/about.md

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: flase # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder